-Lots of recipes have walnuts and raisins in them, but this is where I am controversial – I don’t include either of these in my recipe.
-I know some carrot cake purists may think this is awful and all carrot cakes should have walnuts and raisins, but I don’t particularly like walnuts and I don’t fancy raisins in these so surely that’s the beauty of recipes; to adapt them to make them how you want.
+Like I said, the majority of recipes have walnuts and raisins in them, but this is where I am controversial – I don’t include either of these in my recipe.
+I know some carrot cake purists may think this is awful and all carrot cakes should have walnuts and raisins, but I don’t really like walnuts.
+I also know a lot of people aren’t keen on raisins so I leave these out too.
+That’s the great thing about recipes, you can adapt them to your taste.

 This is not a recipe where you can look to reduce the calories and use low fat cream cheese.
 You need the fat in the cream cheese to help create the thickness in the frosting.
 If you were to use low fat cream cheese, the frosting would be too runny and you wouldn’t be able to pipe it onto the cupcakes at all.